Config files

 };

-As you can see a new change in OHIF-v3 is the addition of dataSources.
-You can build your own datasource and map it to the internal data structure of OHIF’s > metadata and enjoy using other peoples developed mode on your own data!
+OHIF-v3is the addition ofdataSources.
+You can build your own datasource and map it to the internal data structure of OHIF’s > metadata and enjoy using other peoples developed mode on your own data!You can read more about data sources at Data Source section in Modes

 The configuration can also be written as a JS Function in case you need to inject dependencies like external services: